Image by Brian Kimmel

 What Why How We Eat tells the changing story of food culture in Alaska -- from the subsistence whale hunt in Point Hope to the Halal market in Anchorage -- through filmed interviews, art installations, utensils, tools, recipes and food.

 This exhibition is about the real food and real people of Alaska, highlighting multiple cultures and food traditions within Alaska communities.
-In-gallery dinner tables provide an interactive environment for learning about how food is produced, preserved and shared within Alaska’s diverse communities in both rural and urban areas.
+The exhibition provides an interactive space for learning about how food is produced, preserved and shared within Alaska’s diverse communities in both rural and urban areas.
 Food-oriented public programming and a book of food essays with companion cookbook of Alaskana recipes for dishes commonly made in Alaska’s kitchens are among the ways the What Why How We Eat project connects Alaska food culture with other cultures around the world.

 The exhibition serves as a place for conversation and exchange, hosting all-ages, classes, lectures, demonstrations, lunches, dinners and tastings and providing opportunities for visitors to taste, feel, and experience the social and physical dimensions of our food culture through the following:

 - Urban Harvest classes sharing traditional food preparation and preservation skills

 - Drop-in food preparation and cooking demonstrations

 - Community talks and workshops with local chefs, restaurateurs, small business owners, academics, farmers, and subsistence hunters